UW-Hydro/VIC/docs/Documentation/Drivers/Image/ForcingData.md

 # VIC Forcing File

 The VIC Image Driver requires a NetCDF file with gridded subdaily forcings.
-The required forcing variables and units are listed below (and must also be specified in the global parameter file):
+The required forcing variables and units are listed below and must also be specified in the [Global Parameter File](GlobalParam.md):

 #### Meteorological Forcings, Required in all simulations: